 In 2017 they made news by launching a new paddle designed for junior players, the Ranger- a first in class.

 Click here to see our updated page with all the new pickleball paddles that have recently been launched by all major brands, including Paddletek.

-Some of the most popular Paddletek pickleball paddes are the: Phoenix Pro, Element and the Bantam EX-L. The company is one of a handful of pickleball brands pushing paddle technology forward and putting out some of the latest and greatest paddles.
+Some of the most popular Paddletek paddles are the: Phoenix Pro, Element, and the Bantam EX-L. The company is one of a handful of pickleball brands pushing paddle technology forward and putting out some of the latest and greatest paddles.

-The Tempest Wave weights in at just under 8 oz with paddles averaging 7.5 to 7.9 oz and features Paddletek’s own Advanced ProPolyCore™ paddle technology to dampen vibration.
+The Tempest Wave weighs just under 8 oz with paddles averaging 7.5 to 7.9 oz and features Paddletek’s own Advanced ProPolyCore™ paddle technology to dampen vibration.
 The paddle is also designed as a quiet paddle to be used in “green zone” communities where noise levels are restricted.

 The Tempest Wave has become a very popular paddle, so much so that it’s often out of stock.
 Click here to check price and availability.